 Fill each tortilla with 2-3 spoonfuls of halibut filling.
 Wrap tortillas around filling and place in 9x9 dish, seam side down.

-Pour enchilada sauce and sprinkle goat cheese over enchiladas.
+Pour enchilada sauce and sprinkle extra goat cheese over enchiladas.
 Broil 8-10 minutes or until cheese begins to bubble & brown.
 Serve hot.

 Dorcy's pro cooking tip: You’ll love this recipe so much, but unfortunately you won’t always have halibut burger on hand.
 Fear not!
 It works great with halibut fillets, too.